 Our assessment of capital adequacy begins with our risk appetite and risk management framework.
 This framework provides for the identification, measurement and management of material risks.
-For more information on our capital adequacy risk appetite and risk management framework, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2019 Form 10-K and "Risk Factors" in our Form 10-Q for the period ended June 30, 2020.
+For more information on our capital adequacy risk appetite and risk management framework, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2020 Form 10-K.

-In October 2019, the FRB and the other federal banking regulators finalized rules that tailor the application of the enhanced prudential standards to bank holding companies and depository institutions to implement the EGRRCPA amendments to the Dodd-Frank Act ("Tailoring Rules").
-Under the Tailoring Rules, Category IV firms, such as us, are subject to biennial supervisory stress testing and are exempt from company-run stress testing and related disclosure requirements.
-Category IV firms are also no longer required to submit resolution plans.
-The FRB continues to supervise Category IV firms on an ongoing basis, including evaluation of the capital adequacy and capital planning processes during off-cycle years.
-We remain subject to the requirement to develop, maintain and submit an annual capital plan for review and approval by our Board of Directors (or one of its committees).
-On April 6, 2020, we submitted our 2020 Capital Plan to the FRB under the FRB's 2020 CCAR process.
+Under the FRB's Tailoring Rules, Category IV firms, such as us, are subject to biennial supervisory stress testing and are exempt from company-run stress testing and related disclosure requirements.
+The FRB supervises Category IV firms on an ongoing basis, including evaluation of the capital adequacy and capital planning processes during off-cycle years.
+We are also required to develop, maintain and submit an annual capital plan for review and approval by our board of directors (or one of its committees), as well as FR Y-14 reporting requirements.
+On April 2, 2021, we submitted our 2021 Capital Plan to the FRB under the FRB's 2021 CCAR process.
+For more information, see the "Tailoring of Prudential Requirements" section in item 1 of our 2020 Form 10-K.

 We develop a capital plan and conduct routine capital management activities in compliance with internal limits and operating targets that are established for each regulatory capital ratio.
 These limits and targets are intended to meet both regulatory and market expectations, while also ensuring an efficient return to shareholders.
-We set these internal limits and targets to comply with the U.S. Basel III minimums, which include the of CCB 2.5% for each risk-weighted capital ratio.
-Effective October 1, 2020, the static CCB of 2.5% was replaced by a dynamic Stress Capital Buffer ("SCB") requirement based on each CCAR firm's results under the supervisory stress test.
-Please refer to the related discussion in the "Capital Conservation Buffer and Stress Capital Buffer" section of this report.
+We set these internal limits and targets to comply with the U.S. Basel III minimums, which include applicable buffer requirements.
+Effective October 1, 2020, the static Capital Conservation Buffer ("CCB") of 2.5% was replaced by a dynamic Stress Capital Buffer ("SCB") requirement based on the projected losses under the supervisory severely adverse scenario of each firm subject to CCAR plus four quarters of planned common stock dividends, subject to a floor of 2.5%.
+Refer to the related discussion in the "Stress Capital Buffer" section of this report.